-Error handling is a significant source of complexity in large-scale systems like RAM-Cloud.
+Failure handling is a significant source of complexity in large-scale systems like RAMCloud.
 Furthermore, it is difficult to test and rarely exercised, so it may not work when needed.
 Because of these problems, we designed RAMCloud to minimize the visibility of failures, both in terms of the number of different failure conditions that must be handled and the number of places where they must be handled.
 We used two specific techniques: masking and failure promotion.
 Masking means that error recovery is implemented at a low level so that higher levels of software need not be aware of the problems.
-For example, we used masking in the RAMCloud client library.
+For example, we used this approach in the RAMCloud client library.
 All internal RAMCloud failures, such as server crashes, are handled internally by the client library.
-No failure conditions are returned by any of the client library methods; in the worst case, the methods will delay until cluster functionality has been restored and the operation can complete.
+No failure conditions are returned by any of the library methods; in the worst case, the methods will delay until cluster functionality has been restored and the operation can complete.
+RAMCloud also uses masking internally when storage servers communicate with the coordinator.

 We used the second technique, failure promotion, to handle failures within the storage servers.
-If a server detects an internal error such as a data structure inconsistency, it does not usually attempt to handle that problem in a problem-specific fashion.
-Instead, in most cases it "promotes" the error to a server crash by logging a message and exiting.
+If a server detects an internal problem, it does not usually attempt to handle that problem in a problem-specific fashion.
+Instead, in most cases it "promotes" the problem to a server crash by logging a message and exiting.
 Thus, instead of writing many different error handlers for each of the individual problems, we only had to write handlers for server crashes, which were unavoidable.
 For example, if a master detects corruption in an object in memory, it could potentially restore the object by reading one of the backup replicas.
 However, this special case would have added complexity (there is currently no backup operation to read an object from a replica), so we chose instead to crash the server and invoke normal master recovery code.
 In addition to reducing the complexity of failure handling code, failure promotion also has the advantage that the remaining fault handlers are invoked more frequently, so bugs are more likely to be detected and fixed.